Solve Poverty: What is the Right Way to do it?

 Electricity to end poverty

-Increased electricity access is associated with reduced poverty and boosted economic growth; energy leads to development .
+Increased electricity access is associated with less poverty and more economic growth; energy often leads to development .

 This all sounds great – energy drives economic growth which lifts people out of poverty.
 Also, as countries get richer, the population growth rate tends to fall .